 An amendment to the original agreement between NDOT and Tahoe RCD to extend the end date to June 30, 2018, augment the budget to monitor for water 2017, and complete the annual monitoring report was fully executed in December 2016.
-A second amendment will be completed before June 30, 2018 to extend monitoring and reporting activities to cover water year 2018.
+A second amendment to extend monitoring and reporting activities to cover water year 2018 will be executed within the next 60 days.